cloud-copilot/iam-data/README.md

 * `allConditionKeys(serviceKey: string)` - Returns an array of all condition keys for a given service key.
 * `getConditionKeyDetails(serviceKey: string, conditionKey: string)` - Returns an object with the condition key details such as `description`, `conditionValueTypes`, and `conditionOperators`.
 * `conditionKeyExists(serviceKey: string, conditionKey: string)` - Returns true if the condition key exists.

+### Version Info
+The version is numper is formatted as `major.minor.updatedAt`.
+The updatedAt is the date the data was last updated in the format `YYYYMMDDX` where `X` is a counter to enable deploying more than once per day if necessary.
+For example version `0.1.202408291` has data updated on August 29th, 2024.

+The version can be accessed using the `getVersion()` method.